 3.Worn out SSD memory

-The ability of an SSD drive to store data is not permanent.
+The ability of a SSD drive to store data is not permanent.
 Over the time, the memory in the drive wears out and loses its ability to store data.
-Storage in humid conditions can also be a reason for corrupting data.
+Storage in humid conditions can also be a reason of corrupting data.

 4.USB no longer recognized